Kaktovik numerals: Arithmetic

 Another advantage came in doing long division.
-The visual aspects and the sub-base of five made long division with large dividends almost as easy as short division, as it didn't require writing in subtables for multiplying and subtracting the intermediate steps.
+The visual aspects and the sub-base of five made long division with large dividends almost as easy as short division, as it didn't require writing in sub-tables for multiplying and subtracting the intermediate steps.
 The students could keep track of the strokes of the intermediate steps with colored pencils in an elaborated system of chunking.

 A simplified multiplication table can be made by first finding the products of each base digit, then the products of the bases and the sub-bases, and finally the product of each sub-base:

 These tables are functionally complete for multiplication operations using Kaktovik numerals, but for factors with both bases and sub-bases it is necessary to first disassociate them: